Develop Good Habits in 7 Simple Steps

 place at work, or a messy traffic altercation occurs on the way home,

 you have to find a healthy alternative to your usual way of dealing

 with it.
 We all have bad days, but we need not resort to unhealthy

 habits to alleviate the stress.
-Likewise, we cannot let boredom,
+Likewise, we cannot let boredom, anger,

-healthy ways of dealing with triggers and obstacles.
+dealing with triggers and obstacles.

 Benjamin Franklin had a great plan

 for overcoming his bad habits and replacing them with good ones.
 He

 developed a process whereby he listed 13 virtues he felt were important

 in his life and then proceeded to work on them.
 He focused on one

 of each week he felt

 he had mastered the bad habit so he proceeded to the next one the

 he put them in a particular order beginning with temperance because "it

 tends to procure that coolness and clearness of head, which is so